wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/integration.rst

 		<integration>
 		</integration>

-This configures the manager to connect Wazuh to external APIs and alerting tools such as Slack and PagerDuty.
+This configures the manager to connect Wazuh to external APIs and alerting tools such as Slack, PagerDuty and VirusTotal.

 Options
 -------